amachg/RP-Lidar_Sfml/README.md

 # Slamtec RPLIDAR Viewer, using SFML, for Windows	or	Linux

- 2D LIDAR scan-data display, using SFML graphic, built by cmake.
+ 2D LIDAR scan-data display, using C++, SFML graphic, built by cmake.

-This code reads point clouds data from a RPLIDAR Device and displays the output on an SFML display window in realtime.
+This code reads point-cloud data from an RPLIDAR Device and displays the output on an SFML display window in realtime.
+Also displayed are closest/farthest distance arrows, low/hight distance limits, the axes and the device.
-User can move origin with arrow keys and zoom with mouse wheel.
+The user can move the axes origin with the arrow keys and zoom with the mouse wheel.
+I have avoided using STL (except once) in order to make it easy to migrate it to Arduino.
 Author: Tassos, Created on October 2023

 Requires: